Battles of Saratoga

 In the first battle, at Freeman's Farm on September 19, Burgoyne won a tactical victory over the Continental Army at the cost of heavy casualties.
 (Note: Attributed to several references:) The battle began with Burgoyne's attempt to flank the entrenched American position on Bemis Heights with some of his troops.
 American Major General Benedict Arnold anticipated the maneuver and placed significant forces in his way.
 Still, Burgoyne was able to gain the field.
 Skirmishes continued in the following days while Burgoyne waited in the hope that reinforcements would arrive from New York City.

 Meanwhile, patriot militia forces continued to arrive, swelling the American ranks.
-Within the American camp, disputes led Gates to strip Arnold of his command.
+Within the American camp, disputes over tactical decisions led Gates to strip Arnold of his command.
 Once it became apparent that the British would not receive aid in time, Burgoyne attacked again in the Battle of Bemis Heights on October 7 but lost both the battle and his earlier gains.
 Culminating in heavy fighting, this battle was marked by Arnold's spirited rallying of the American troops.
 Burgoyne's forces were thrown back to the positions they held before the action of September 19, and the Americans captured a portion of the entrenched British defenses.

 Following this loss, Burgoyne was compelled to retreat to Saratoga (now Schuylerville).
 Finding himself surrounded by a much larger force, he surrendered his entire army to General Gates on October 17.
 Although British General Sir Henry Clinton moved up from New York City, attempting to divert American attention by capturing Forts Clinton and Montgomery in the Hudson River highlands on October 6, and Kingston on October 13, these efforts were too late to save Burgoyne.
-News of the surrender at Saratoga was instrumental in formally creating the Franco-American Alliance, although France had already been clandestinely providing supplies, ammunition, and guns, notably the de Valliere cannon which played an important role in Saratoga.
+News of the surrender at Saratoga was instrumental in formally creating the Franco-American Alliance, although France had already been clandestinely providing supplies, ammunition, and guns, notably the Vallière cannon which played an important role in Saratoga.

 Background

-The American Revolutionary War was approaching the two-year point, and the British changed their plans.
-They decided to split the Thirteen Colonies and isolate New England from what they believed to be the more Loyalist middle and southern colonies.
+The American Revolutionary War was approaching the two-year point.
+The British decided to split the Thirteen Colonies and isolate New England from what they believed to be the more Loyalist middle and southern colonies.
 The British command devised a plan to divide the colonies with a three-way pincer movement in 1777.
 The western pincer under the command of Barry St. Leger was to progress from Ontario through western New York, following the Mohawk River, and the southern pincer was to progress up the Hudson River valley from New York City.
 The northern pincer was to proceed southward from Montreal, and the three forces were to meet in the vicinity of Albany, New York, severing New England from the other colonies.